SuperOfficeDocs/superoffice-docs/docs/globalization-and-localization/index.md

 ## Globalization

-SuperOffice supports localized interfaces and regional data for users in more than fifteen cultures and is written in such a way that is easily extended to support other cultures or regions not included by default.
+SuperOffice supports localized interfaces and regional data for users in more than fifteen cultures.
+It is extendable so you can support other cultures or regions not included by default.

 All strings are stored in a *.resx* file so that they can be called by calling the name assigned to them.
 The advantage is that since we have a resx files for each language we can run SuperOffice in any language we prefer without any modification to the code.